Brighton and Lewes Downs Biosphere Reserve: Socio-economic characteristics

 The biosphere area is home to around 371,500 people, the great majority of whom are urban-dwellers in the transition area (population around 358,500) in the main settlements of the city of Brighton and Hove and the towns of Lewes, Newhaven, Peacehaven, Shoreham and Southwick.
 The rural buffer zone of the South Downs National Park is additionally home to a population of around 13,500 people whilst no inhabitants occupy the 14 protected areas that make up the core areas.
 Due to its proximity to London (55 miles) it is a target for tourists, receiving around 12 million visitors per year.
-They are attracted to the high quality natural environment, dynamic contemporary culture and significant and rich heritage, which includes a range of archaeological sites dating back to the Neolithic period as well as a legacy of more recent renowned urban architecture.
+They are attracted to the natural environment, contemporary culture and heritage, which includes a range of archaeological sites dating back to the Neolithic period as well as a legacy of more recent urban architecture.

 Evolving from a seaside resort to a service sector economy, Brighton and Hove has a total population of 273,000.
 However, socio-economic challenges exist with urban areas constrained in their size and future growth by their geography (between the sea and the national park).
 Economic activities include harvesting and extraction of primary resources, mainly through farming and commercial sea fishing.
 Coastal fishing sees the majority of the catch sent to local and regional markets and restaurants with the remainder going to mainland Europe where there is high demand.